 Final Rule - After the NPRM comment period closes, the agency reviews and analyzes the comments received (if any).
 The agency has the option to proceed with the rulemaking as proposed, issue a new or modified proposal, or withdraw the proposal before reaching its final decision.
-The agency can also make any revisions to the supporting analyses contained in the NPRM (e.g., to address a concern raised by a member of the public in response to the NPRM).
+The agency can also revise the supporting analyses contained in the NPRM (e.g., to address a concern raised by a member of the public in response to the NPRM).